 Preview: Open Resonance, Close Resonance, long Resonance time and short Resonance time modes.

 Resonance is a indespensible part of the expressiveness and realism of an acoustic instrument.
 During a live performance, the guitarist controls the volume and druation duration of resonance manually, Ample Guitar simulates this control.

 Using Silence-Slapping(F#5), Silence-Pressing (G5), Silence-Stroking (G#5) or releasing the Hold Pedal will end a sustained Resonance sound.

 During a real performance, the hand is constantly moving and touching the fretboard.
 Other virtual guitars sound artificially "clean" without the naturally-occurring fret noise that Ample Guitars can simulate.

 Preview: Open Fret Sound, then closed Fret Sound.

 Note D#6 can trigger "Fret Sound" on a high velocity layer or end it on a low velocity layer.

-Ample Guitar's default Start Time is 50ms, Please set Start Time (see the figure above on the left) when you are playing MIDI-Keyboard.
+Ample Guitar's default Start Time is 50ms, set the Start Time (see the figure above on the left) when you are playing a MIDI keyboard.